ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## New LMs

--   features
 -   datasets

     -   pg-19
-        -   for large datasets, train for n iterations instead of epochs
+        -   for large datasets, train for n iterations/batches instead of epochs
     -   wikitext103
     -   imdb
     -   writingprompts